TomTom: Mapping

 TomTom worked with auto parts manufacturer Bosch, starting in 2015, to develop maps for use in self-driving vehicles.
-Bosch defined the specifications for TomTom maps to follow as they began first road-tests on U.S. highway I-280 and Germany's A81.
+Bosch defined the specifications for TomTom maps to follow as it began first road-tests on U.S. highway I-280 and Germany's A81.
 TomTom commented at the time on the contrast in details required in those newly developed maps compared with earlier versions, specifically including "precision to the decimeter" and other complex data required to help a self-driving car "see" key road features as it travels.
-In 2015, TomTom was one of the only independent producers of digital maps that remained in the marketplace as they partnered with brands like Volkswagen to provide maps in the auto industry.
+In 2015, TomTom was one of the only independent producers of digital maps that remained in the marketplace as it partnered with brands like Volkswagen to provide maps in the auto industry.
 The company also partnered with Uber in 2015, and extended the partnership further in 2020.
 Together the companies have worked to integrate TomTom maps and traffic data across the ridesharing app's platform.
 This lets Uber serve as a "trusted map editing partner", making it one of the first brands to join TomTom's Map Editing Partnership (MEP) program.

 As part of the MEP program, users provide feedback on road conditions as they encounter them so that live maps can be updated to reflect current conditions.
 The program estimates 3 million edits monthly by its partners globally.
 Apple has relied on licensed data from TomTom and others to fill in data gaps in its Maps app since launching it in 2012.
 In January 2020 Apple confirmed that it was no longer licensing data from TomTom and would rely on its own underlying Maps app framework going forward after a recent app update at the time.